alibaba/pipcook/CONTRIBUTING.md

 - If your issue is resolved but still open, don’t hesitate to close it.
 In case you found a solution by yourself, it could be helpful to explain how you fixed it.

 ## Pull Request Guidelines
-- Only code that's ready for release should be committed to the master branch.
+- Only code that's ready for release should be committed to the main branch.
 All development should be done in dedicated branches.
-- Checkout a **new** topic branch from master branch, and merge back against master branch.
+- Checkout a **new** topic branch from main branch, and merge back against main branch.
 - If adding new feature:
   - Add accompanying test case.
   - Provide convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.